-Those making external reports should make them by phone and in writing to the appropriate law enforcement agency.
-The written report must be submitted on the Diocese of Colorado Springs Child Abuse Reporting form.
-Copies of the form may be acquired from pastors, parish directors, principals, or the Office of Child and Youth Protection.
+Those making external reports should make them by phone or in writing to the appropriate law enforcement agency.
+A written report must also be submitted on the Diocese of Colorado Springs Child Abuse Reporting form.

 Subject to certain exceptions, Colorado law states that any person who participates "in good faith in making [such] a report . . . shall be immune from any liability, civil or criminal, or termination of employment that otherwise might result by reason of such" reporting.